 This database contains several tables.
-The ERD for market (Figure 1) shows the logical structure3 of the database and it's entities (each entity is implemented as a database table) and relationships between these tables and tables in other databases.
+The ERD for market (Figure 1) shows the logical structure2 of the database and it's entities (each entity is implemented as a database table) and relationships between these tables and tables in other databases.
 This schema is valid regardless of the database system chosen, and it can remain correct even if the Database Management System (DBMS) is changed.
+The ERD's in this document show attributes within the tables with generic data-types.
 Each table represents an object, event, or concept in the real world that is selected to be represented in the database.
 Each attribute of a table is a defining property or quality of the table.
 All of the table's attributes are shown in the ERD.
-The underlined attributes represent the table's primary key4.
+The underlined attributes represent the table's primary key3.

 Note that Figure 1 shows the main tables only.
-All the tables in the market database have attributes, called foreign keys5, which contain standard NIWA/MFish fisheries codes, such as species and fishing_method.
+All the tables in the market database have attributes, called foreign keys4, which contain standard NIWA/MPI fisheries codes, such as species and fishing_method.
 These foreign keys not only define the relationships between the tables in market but also provide links to the rdb (research database) database, which contains the definitive list of these standard codes.
 A more detailed ERD for these tables follows (Figure 2) showing the relationships between market and rdb.